 Salary and job outlook

-According to the Bureau of Labor Statistics, the average salary for surgical technicians in 2022 was $57,500, with the top 10 percent making $78,560.
-The BLS also reports that demand for surgical technicians is expected to increase 6 percent, which is about as fast as the national average.
+According to the Bureau of Labor Statistics, the average salary for surgical technicians in 2023 was $62,250, with the top 10 percent making $83,150 or more.
+The BLS also reports that demand for surgical technicians is expected to increase 5 percent by 2032, which is slightly faster growth than average.

 Ultrasound Technician